JWar959/palindrome_sequence/README.md

 Palindrome Detection for Lines: Determines if the sequence of lines in a passage reads the same forwards and backwards.
 Palindrome Detection for Words: Counts the number of words in the passage that are palindromes.
+Will ignore extra space characters entered by the user.

 Requirements